opendistro/for-elasticsearch-docs/docs/elasticsearch/pipeline-agg.md

 ## bucket_script, bucket_selector

 The `bucket_script` aggregation is a parent aggregation that executes a script to perform per-bucket calculations of a previous aggregation.
-Make sure the metrics are of numeric type and the returned value is also numeric.
+Make sure the metrics are of numeric type and the returned values are also numeric.

-You can add in your script with the `script` parameter.
+Use the `script` parameter to add your script.
 The script can be inline, in a file, or in an index.
 To enable inline scripting, add the following line to your `elasticsearch.yml` file in the `config` folder:

 ```yaml
 script.inline: on